thass0/hvme/README.md

 This computes the 16th element in the Fibonacci sequence (987).

 ## To Do

-- [ ] Respect hidden stack content when popping

 - [ ] Add syntax highlighting to Helix editor

+- [ ] Add a single header

+- [x] Respect hidden stack content when popping

 - [x] Improve identifier messaging.